Hugo Jaeger

 Hugo Jaeger (18 January 1900 – 1 January 1970) was the former personal photographer of Adolf Hitler.
-He travelled with Hitler in the years leading up to and throughout World War II and took around 2,000 colour photographs of the German dictator and various events connected with criminal policy of Nazi Germany during the Spanish Civil War and the Second World War for example the invasion of Poland, Polish soldiers resting after the lost battle against Germans, destruction of Warsaw and persecution of Jews by the German Nazis in Kutno during the Holocaust and infamous Warsaw Ghetto where people were just prisoners in the heart of the modern city during the Holocaust.
+He travelled with Hitler in the years leading up to and throughout World War II and took around 2,000 colour photographs of the German dictator and various events connected with criminal policy of Nazi Germany during the Spanish Civil War and the Second World War for example the invasion of Poland, Polish soldiers as prisoners of war resting after the lost battle against Germans, destruction of Warsaw and persecution of Jews by the German Nazis in Kutno during the Holocaust and infamous Warsaw Ghetto where people were just prisoners in the heart of the modern city during the Holocaust.
 Jaeger was one of the few photographers who were using color photography techniques at the time, especially Agfacolor invented in 1936.

 Early life

 Hugo Jaeger was born on 18 January 1900.

 Career

 Jaeger began photographing Hitler in 1936 and was doing so until the Second World War ended in 1945.
 Jaeger also specialised in taking color photographs of the Nazi propaganda spectacles, unlike Hitler's other personal photographer Heinrich Hoffmann.
 As the war was drawing to a close in 1945, Jaeger hid the photographs in a leather suitcase.
 He then encountered American soldiers prompting fears of potential arrest and prosecution for carrying around so many images of such a wanted man.
 When the soldiers opened the case however, their attention was distracted by a bottle of cognac they found there, which they opened and shared with Jaeger.

 Jaeger buried the photographs inside 12 glass jars outside Munich.
 The photographer returned to the burial place over several years to ensure they were safe.
 He dug up all of the photographs ten years later in 1955, and stored them in a bank vault.
 In 1965, Jaeger sold them to Life magazine.